aiven/aiven-operator/docs/docs/resources/kafka/connect.md

 ```

 ## Clean up
-To clean up all the created resources, use the command below:
+To clean up all the created resources, use the following command:

 ```shell
 kubectl delete \